-The application fee is \$50 plus \$1/kW of the generating system nameplate capacity rating when it is a Level 2 expedited review; otherwise, it is \$100 plus \$2/kW of the generating system nameplate capacity rating as a Level 3 standard review.
-The criteria for determining if the generating system is a Level 2 or 3 is available in our Minimum Requirements for Interconnection Service or section 4901:1-22-07 of the Ohio Administrative Code.
+The application fee for inverter-based systems with a nameplate capacity rating less than 25 kW is \$50.
 Upon submission of the application, an invoice for the application fee will be generated and sent by PowerClerk to the party indicated in the application form as being responsible for the application fee.
 Instructions for payment are included on the invoice.
 No application fee payments should be submitted without the associated invoice number the payment is to be applied to.
-Prepayments will cause a delay.
+Pre-payments will cause a delay.